Viktor E. Frankl

 The existential vacuum is a widespread phenomenon of the twentieth century.
 This is understandable; it may be due to a two-fold loss which man had to undergo since he became a truly human being.
 At the beginning of human history, man lost some of the basic animal instincts in which an animal's behavior is imbedded and by which it is secured.
 Such security, like Paradise, is closed to man forever; man has to make choices.
 In addition to this, however, man has suffered another loss in his more recent development inasmuch as the traditions which buttressed his behavior are now rapidly diminishing.
 No instinct tells him what he has to do, and no tradition tells him what he ought to do; soon he will not know what he wants to do.
 More and more he will be governed by what others want him to do, thus increasingly falling prey to conformism.
 A cross-sectional, statistical survey of the patients and the nursing staff was conducted by my staff in the neurological department of the Vienna Poliklinik Hospital.
 It revealed that 55 per cent of the persons questioned showed a more or less marked degree of existential vacuum.
 In other words, more than half of them had experienced a loss of the feeling that life is meaningful.

 This existential vacuum manifests itself mainly in a state of boredom.
 Now we can understand Schopenhauer when he said that mankind was apparently doomed to vacillate eternally between the two extremes of distress and boredom.
 In actual fact, boredom is now causing, and certainly bringing to psychiatrists, more problems to solve than distress.
 And these problems are growing increasingly crucial, for progressive automation will probably lead to an enormous increase in the leisure hours for the average worker.
 The pity of it is many of these will not know what to do with all their newly acquired free time.
+Let us think, for instance, of “Sunday neurosis,” that kind of depression which afflicts people who become aware of the lack of content in their lives when the rush of the busy week is over and the void within themselves becomes manifest.
+Not a few cases of suicide can be traced back to this existential vacuum.
+Such widespread phenomena as alcoholism and juvenile delinquency would not be understandable unless we recognize the existential vacuum underlying them.
+This is also true of the crises of pensioners and aging people.

 Moreover, there are various masks and guises under which the existential vacuum appears.
 Sometimes the frustrated will to meaning is vicariously compensated for by a will to power, including the most primitive form of the will to power, the will to money.
 In other cases, the place of frustrated will to meaning is taken by the will to pleasure.
 That is why existential frustration often eventuates in sexual compensation.
 We can observe in such cases, that the sexual libido becomes rampant in the existential vacuum.